 Eastern University Academy Charter School in East Falls, which serves grades 7-12, did not meet academic standards in either its middle or high school, according to the charter office's metrics, although its graduation rate is relatively high.
 Test scores on the PSSA and Keystone exams were almost uniformly low.

-"The Charter School approached the standard for graduation by having a graduation rate that exceeded two of three comparison groups in all three years of the charter term for which data is available, but having the actual graduation rate itself decline over the course of the charter term," the charter office report said.
+"The Charter School approached the standard for graduation by having a graduation rate that exceeded two of three comparison groups in all three years of the charter term for which data is available, but having the actual graduation rate itself decline over the course of the charter term," the charter office report

 Also, its reported attendance in grades 7 and 8 plummeted in 2015 and 2016, according to the report, with only 15 and 16 percent of those students attending school more than 95 percent of the time.
 High school attendance also went down those two years, although not as dramatically.

 The school, with about 330 students, opened in 2009.
 Its students can take courses at Eastern University and Community College of Philadelphia.

 The report also cited some operational and financial issues, including noncompliant policies for special education and English learners, as well as concerns about "student health services, school safety practices, teacher certification, employee checks and clearances, and untimely submission of annual reports."

 : “I just don’t see how you justify closing a school when our college acceptance rate is better than some of our peer schools and when we have a great college matriculation rate.”

 Charter schools can appeal nonrenewal recommendations to the state, and the process for shutting them down can take years.